rodlie/powerkit/README.md

 Note that powerdwarf will start XScreenSaver during startup (unless ``freedesktop_ss`` is disabled).

-### Backlight
+### Back light

-powerdwarf supports backlight only on Linux through ``sys/class/backlight``.
-The current brightness can be adjusted with the mouse wheel on the systram tray icon or through the configuration GUI (bottom left slider).
+powerdwarf supports back light only on Linux through ``/sys/class/backlight``.
+The current brightness can be adjusted with the mouse wheel on the system tray icon or through the configuration GUI (bottom left slider).

 **Note!** udev permissions are required to adjust the brightness, on Slackware an [example](https://github.com/rodlie/powerdwarf/blob/master/app/share/udev/90-backlight.rules) rule file is included with the package (see ``/usr/doc/powerdwarf-VERSION/90-backlight.rules``).
 You can also let powerdwarf add the rule during build with the ``CONFIG+=install_udev_rules`` option.

 ### Hibernate

 powerdwarf supports hibernate, but not out-of-the-box (for the most part).
 A swap partition (or file) is needed by the kernel to have something to resume to.
-Edit the boot loader (e)lilo/grub configuration and add ``resume=<swap_partition/swap_file>``, then save and restart.
+Edit the boot loader (e)lilo/grub configuration and add the kernel option ``resume=<swap_partition/swap_file>``, then save and restart.
 You should now have hibernate support.

-**Note!** some distributions have hibernate disabled, then further actions are needed (for Ubuntu see [com.ubuntu.enable-hibernate.pkla](https://github.com/rodlie/powerdwarf/blob/master/app/share/polkit/localauthority/50-local.d/com.ubuntu.enable-hibernate.pkla)).
+**Note!** some distributions have hibernate disabled (for Ubuntu see [com.ubuntu.enable-hibernate.pkla](https://github.com/rodlie/powerdwarf/blob/master/app/share/polkit/localauthority/50-local.d/com.ubuntu.enable-hibernate.pkla)).
 ## FAQ

 ### Slackware-only?